-In this article we will be exploring how to buy and trade with Ethereum.
+In this article we will be exploring how to buy/sell and trade with Ethereum.
 We will be explaining in detail how to operate with this cryptocurrency, but if you would prefer to take the fast track, click here to buy and sell Ethereum CFDs with the online broker Plus500.
 On their official website, you will find all of the relevant information concerning investing in Ethereum.
-In any case, if you would like to learn more about how Ethereum works, we will be explaining everything that you will need to know in this article (CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 74-89% of retail investor accounts lose money when trading CFDs.
-You should consider whether you can afford to take the high risk of losing your money.
-Digital currencies are hyper-volatile).
+In any case, if you would like to learn more about how Ethereum works, we will be explaining everything that you will need to know in this article (80.6% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you can afford to take the high risk of losing your money).

 Ethereum is a system based on blockchain technology which is used to create decentralized applications.
 Not only does ether function as an electronic currency, it is also used for Ethereum trading transactions.
 At its inception, ether’s value was quoted as being $2.8 and ever since its creation, its value has steadily continued to rise – it is now regarded as the second most relevant cryptocurrency.
 In May 2017, its value reached over $200 – a truly meteoric rise.